cyberark/secrets-provider-for-k8s/README.md

 # License

-The Cyberark Secrets Provider for Kubernetes is licensed under the Apache License 2.0 - see [`LICENSE`](LICENSE.md) for more details.
+The CyberArk Secrets Provider for Kubernetes is licensed under the Apache License 2.0 - see [`LICENSE`](LICENSE.md) for more details.